Many of the output options allow functions to be included or excluded using symspecs (symbol specifications), which observe the following syntax:

 name does not contain a dot, a trailing colon

 should be specified.
-For example, `odd:
+For example, `odd:' is

-interpreted as the file named `odd
+interpreted as the file named `odd'.

 Note that there may be multiple instances of the same function name because some of the definitions may be local (i.e., static).
 Unless a function name is unique in a program, you must use the colon notation explained below to specify a function from a specific source file.